docker/dockercraft/README.md

 ```
 docker run -t -i -d -p 25565:25565 \
 -v /var/run/docker.sock:/var/run/docker.sock \
--v `docker-machine ssh $(docker-machine active) which docker`:/usr/local/bin/docker \
 --name dockercraft \
 dockercraft
 ```

 Mounting `/var/run/docker.sock` inside the container is necessary to send requests to the Docker remote API.

-Mounting `/usr/local/bin/docker` inside the container is necessary to bind Minecraft commands to Docker CLI commands.
-The binary may not always be stored at the same place depending on the environment, if you're using **docker-machine**, this command should return the right path: `docker-machine ssh $(docker-machine active) which docker`

 ### How it works